 Education helps ensure that people have the opportunity to live healthy lives in healthy communities.
 For example, people with more education are more likely to have well-paying jobs and to live in communities with better access to resources, like high-quality schools, transportation, and healthy foods. more

-To assess Rhode Island's progress towards advancing health equity, as part of Rhode Island's statewide health equity indicators.
+To assess Rhode Island's progress towards advancing health equity, as part of the Rhode Island Health Equity Measures.

 |Measure||Percentage of high school students graduating with a regular diploma within four years|

 |Data Source||Rhode Island Department of Education (available annually)|